truemagic-coder/solana-agent/README.md

 - **Default Fallbacks**: Configurable defaults at both agent and swarm levels
 - **Contextual Date Awareness**: All agents understand "today," "next week," or "in 3 days" relative to user's timezone

+## Human-AI Collaboration

+Solana Agent's human agent integration creates a seamless collaboration between AI systems and human operators:

+- **Intelligent Handoffs**: AI agents automatically detect when human expertise is needed
+- **Ticket Management**: Comprehensive ticketing system for tracking and prioritizing inquiries
+- **Contextual Awareness**: Full conversation history is preserved during handoffs
+- **In-Chat Commands**: Human agents manage tickets directly through intuitive chat commands
+- **Fallback Intelligence**: System gracefully handles scenarios when humans are unavailable
+- **Privacy Controls**: Configurable limits on what information is shared during handoffs
+- **Notification System**: Customizable alerts when human expertise is requested
+- **Availability Management**: Human agents can set their status to manage workload

+This hybrid approach combines AI speed and scalability with human judgment and expertise, creating a system that's greater than the sum of its parts.

 ## Why Choose Solana Agent Over LangChain?

 ### 🎯 Key Differentiators